MaliosDark/rotelyx-chat/README.md

 ## Not built yet

-- **Calls.** The protocol repository now has the media layer: `rotelyx-media` for frame encryption, jitter buffering and loss recovery, and `rotelyx-codec` for the Telyx speech codec.
-Neither is reachable from this client, and the browser could not carry a call regardless, since QUIC datagrams are native-only.
-Calls belong in the native builds.
+- **Calls between two phones.** Every part is built and tested on its own: audio crosses the codec between two members of a group, a datagram crosses the relay between two endpoints, and the state machine holds up against signals that arrive out of order.
+The three have not yet been run together on two devices, which is where this kind of thing fails.
-- **Calls on a phone**, which is the point of the native build and is three steps away.
-The protocol repository has the hard half done and tested:
+- **Calls in a browser.** QUIC datagrams are native only, so a tab cannot carry one.
+Text still works there; a call does not.
-  `rotelyx-media` for frame encryption, jitter buffering and loss recovery, and `rotelyx-codec` for the Telyx speech codec, 150 tests passing, and calls relayed by construction rather than by setting.
-What is missing is a second ABI entry point that does not encode JSON per frame, device capture on each platform, and a listening test that nobody has run. `docs/NATIVE.md` sets all three out.
+- **The camera, the file picker and audio on iOS.** All three are platform channels and all three are written for Android only.
+On iOS the scanner falls back to typing a code, which works, and the attachment button says so rather than opening nothing.
-- **The camera and the file picker on a phone.** Both need a platform channel.
+- **Push on iOS.** The client side is built: registration with Apple, the mailbox frames, and a notification service extension.
+What remains is the mailbox sending the push and five steps that need a Mac. `docs/PUSH.md`.
-  The scanner already has a typed fallback under the viewfinder, and the attachment button explains itself rather than opening nothing.
+  Android needs none of it and uses none of it.
-- **Push.** `docs/PUSH.md` sets out three options and does not choose.
-That choice has to be made before either store build.
+- **Direct peer to peer in a browser.** `rotelyx-wasm` is the message layer.
-- **Direct peer to peer in the browser.** `rotelyx-wasm` is the message layer.
+  Transport is native only, so every browser message goes through the mailbox.
-  QUIC transport is native-only, so every browser message goes through the mailbox.
+- **A conversation lock.** The application PIN is built.
+Locking one conversation is a different thing: it has to seal that conversation under a key derived from the PIN as well as the passphrase, or it is a curtain with a padlock painted on it.
-- **Read receipts**, deliberately.
-Delivery state stops at *in their mailbox*, which is what the mailbox actually reports.
-A read receipt would need the recipient to send something back on every message: a full fan-out each, and a signal to the operator of exactly when somebody is reading.
+- **Group read receipts.** The tick says somebody read it, not everybody.

 ## Running it